 The Monetary Policy Committee lowered the bank rate to 0.25% (down from 0.75%) ahead of the Spring Budget, and then down to 0.1% the following week.

 The BoE loosened banks’ capital controls – the so-called countercyclical buffers – estimated to allow banks to draw down an addition £190bn in corporate credit, equivalent to 13 times banks’ net lending to businesses in 2019, the FT estimated at the time of the first interest rate cut.

 The BoE said the TFSME would be given a second life, after first being introduced by the bank in 2016 (as the Term Funding Scheme) to support lending in the aftermath of the EU referendum.

-The scheme offers commercial lenders cheap borrowing rates “at, or very close to”, the benchmark rate, according to the BoE.
-The scheme will be available for a year and, according to the FT, provide in excess of £100bn in funding.
+The scheme offers commercial lenders cheap borrowing rates “at, or very close to”, the benchmark rate, according to the BoE, and be available for a year.

 Although the BoE has no authority to compel banks to pass on lending to its customers, the BoE’s Prudential Regulation Authority urged banks to resist the temptation to use funds released by the measures to increase dividends or to boost bonuses.